Sign in

 Speed

-This is the speed at which your piston operates within your cylinder.
-Typically, the faster the cylinder operates, the hotter the cylinder will become.
+This refers to the speed at which the piston operates in your cylinder.
+Typically, a faster cylinder will generate more heat.

 Fluid Pressure

-Langnuo Mining Equipment supply professional and honest service.
+Langnuo Mining Equipment supplies professional and honest service.

 Hydraulic Fluid